 Total use of cross-border R&I infrastructure, by organisations outside of the specific territory (Improvement %).

-There are numerous other KPIs which could be brought into the network’s stewardship; however, it is always a matter of network (especially Secretariat) resources to effectively monitor this performance.
+There are numerous other KPIs which could be brought into the network’s stewardship; however, it is always a matter of network resources to effectively monitor this performance.
 It is valuable to look to other networks to see and be inspired about how the commitments have been formalized for long-term planning and action.

 Other interesting characteristics from the BSR action planning is clarifiying: